 Well it’s not.
 I could write and present research and facts about this subject for days but because this topic is not the main subject of this post, I’ll keep it tidy.

 Hopefully, this overview has concerned you enough to look deeper into this topic.
+You can start by checking out the work by Susan Thixton at The Truth About Pet Food.

 Because of this, there’s a lot more resources to turn to research for these types of topics.